Blackened Shrimp with Avocado Ranch Dip

 This post has been sponsored by Marina del Rey Foods.
 All opinions are mine alone!

 Blackened Shrimp with Avocado Ranch Dip is juicy pan fried blackened shrimp served with a cool, creamy avocado ranch dip!
+It’s a healthy, flavorful appetizer that’s so easy to make!

 I’ve been a sports enthusiast since a very young age, so game day is big for me.
 It’s so fun to carve out time to spend with my family or friends to watch games together and cheer on our favorite teams.